capnproto/capnproto/kjdoc/tour.md

 // Consumer waits for the promise. paf.promise.then([](int i) { ... });

-// Producer calls the fulfiller to fulfill he promise. paf.fulfiller->fulfill(123);
+// Producer calls the fulfiller to fulfill the promise. paf.fulfiller->fulfill(123);

 // Producer can also reject the promise.